timsong-cpp/papers/2321_zip/zip.md

 if the underlying range is.

-When the `zip_view` is not bidirectional, it can be a `common_range` when every underlying view is a `common_range`; note that to handle differently-sized ranges, iterator `==` is a logical OR: two iterators compare equal if one of the sub-iterators compare equal.
+When the `zip_view` is not bidirectional, it can be a `common_range` when every underlying view is a `common_range`.
+To handle differently-sized ranges, iterator `==` is a logical OR: two iterators compare equal if one of the sub-iterators compare equal.
+Note that the domain of `==` only extends to iterators over the same underlying sequence; the use of logical OR is valid within that domain because the only valid operands to `==` are iterators obtained from incrementing `begin()` zero or more times and the iterator returned by `end()`.

 When the `zip_view` is bidirectional (or stronger), however, it is now possible to iterate backwards from the end iterator (if it is indeed an iterator).
 As a